SystemsApproach/private5g/cloud.rst

    Alternative representation of the management platform, highlighting the offline and online aspects of cloud management.

-Finally, the offline and online aspects of cloud management are related in the sense that the offline component also lifecycle-manages the online component.
-This is because the latter are deployed as Kubernetes applications, just like SD-Core and SD-RAN.
+The offline and online aspects of cloud management are related in the sense that the offline component is also responsible for lifecycle-managing the online component.
+This is because the latter is deployed as a collection of Kubernetes applications, just like SD-Core and SD-RAN.
 Version management is a key aspect of this relationship since the runtime API to the 5G connectivity service has to stay in sync with the underlying implementation of the constituent subsystems.
 How Aether realizes version control is described in more detail in the companion Edge Cloud Operations book.

 6.3.1 Resource Provisioning